INTERVIEWS

 You bought Lola's Cupcakes in 2011.
 What were you doing before?

 I was part of a team opening a new coffee concept that was brought over from South Africa called Vida E Caffe.
-Prior to that I've always worked in retail (restaurants/juice bars/pretsel stores/market stalls/pubs).
+Prior to that, I've always worked in retail and hospitality – restaurants, juice bars, pubs, pretzel stores, market stalls.

-What was your vision for the business, on acquisition?
+What was your vision for the business when you acquired it?

 How do you recruit and retain quality people?